osinfra-io/terraform-google-project/README.md

 team-example-tf2a-sb
 ```

+> [!NOTE]
-The `tf2a` is a hex output from the random resource.
+> The `tf2a` is a hex output from the random resource.
 We do not want to duplicate project IDs because project IDs are globally unique.
 Also, when you delete a project, it goes into a pending deletion state for 30 days, where you can't reuse the project ID.
 If you want to exclude this from your project name, you can use the variable: `random_project_id = false`

 ## <img align="left" width="35" height="35" src="https://github.com/osinfra-io/github-organization-management/assets/1610100/39d6ae3b-ccc2-42db-92f1-276a5bc54e65"> Development